skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Click Build at the top of the window.
 There should not be any warnings under alerts - if there are, something may have been installed incorrectly.
 Click the large Build button at right.

 Allow the build process to complete.
 Close EasyNPC, refresh MO2, and enable the new mod.
-Completely disable all NPC mods other than Modpocalypse - Resources, RS Children, and RS Children patches.
+Completely disable all mods in NPC - Retextures other than Modpocalypse - Resources, RS Children, and RS Children patches.

 ---